Britain's Hudson-Smith retains European 400m title

 But the British record holder displayed his class as he capped a superb hat-trick of medals with a brilliant gold in Munich, pulling away on the final bend to secure a dominant victory - and his nation's first athletics gold at the championships.

-Hudson-Smith admitted following his podium at the worlds that he had struggled with his mental health after enduring three years of "absolute hell" in which he battled with injury, debt and the Covid pandemic.
+Hudson-Smith admitted following his podium at the worlds that he had struggled with his mental health and even attempted suicide after enduring three years of "absolute hell", in which he battled with injury, debt and the Covid-19 pandemic.

 Based in Florida, he accrued significant debt as he had to overcome Achilles, hamstring and hip injuries since 2019, also missing last year's Olympics during a tough period which he has described as an "emotional rollercoaster".